s0md3v/huepy/README.md

 ![Hue Logo](https://i.imgur.com/coACsyQ.png)

 Hue provides a minimal and powerful interface to print colored text and labels in the terminal.\
-It doesn't have any external dependencies and works with Python 2 as well as Python 3.
+There are no external dependencies and Hue works with Python 2 as well as Python 3.

 ## Supported Stuff